ale4710/vndspcpl/README.txt

 individual zip files containing the resources (background.zip, script.zip, etc.) are supported. however, like vnds on ds, it must be using STORE mode.

-there is partial support for the vnds2 spec. see the vnds2-support.txt file for details.
+there is partial support for the vnds2 spec. honestly it's practically useless. see the vnds2-support.txt file for details.